pwwang/immunopipe/docs/configurations.md

     If both `outdir` and `name` are set, `outdir` will be used.

 You can do the similar thing to change the working directory.
-However, you are not recommended to change the working directory, especially if you are using [`pipen-board`][1].
-This is because that the plugin scans `./.pipen/<name>` to get the information for the previous run.
+However, you are **NOT** recommended to change the working directory, especially if you are using [`pipen-board`][1].
+This is because that the plugin scans `./.pipen/<name>` to get the information for the previous run of the pipeline.
 If you change the working directory, the plugin will not be able to find the information for the previous run.

 !!! tip
     What if you want to change the working directory anyway?
 The recommended way is to create a symbolic link to the working directory.
 For example, if you want to change the working directory to `/path/to/the/real/working/directory`, you can do: